-- 1 Parent Partner in Administration works in partnership with Children's Programs Administrators' and Top Management to implement parent/professional partnership activities and to ensure the parent/family perspective is incorporated at all levels. - 4 Senior/Lead Parent Partners work out of Parent Support & Training Program.
+- 1 Parent Partner in Administration works in partnership with Children's Programs Administrators and Top Management to implement parent/professional partnership activities and to ensure the parent/family perspective is incorporated at all levels. - 4 Senior/Lead Parent Partners work out of Parent Support & Training Program.
 Each Senior/Lead is assigned to a different Region of the County to collaborate and work with the Regional Children's Administrator, Children's Supervisors, and Parent Partners to ensure and help with providing support for families. - 4 Parent Partners are assigned to work out of the Parent Support & Training Program.
-They provide assistance, answer the support line, provide EES Trainings county-wide, facilitate Support Groups county-wide, and offer support to clinicians and families including orientation for parents/caregivers entering the system when needed.
+They provide assistance, answer the support line, provide EES Trainings county-wide, facilitate Support Groups County-wide, and offer support to clinicians and families including orientation for parents/caregivers entering the system when needed.

-- 1 Volunteer Services Coordinator coordinates special projects, donated goods, provides outreach, targets culturally diverse populations trains and mentors volunteers, and is billingual. - 2 Office Assistant's, who answers phones, sends out mailers for Support Groups, EES Classes, and Parent Trainings.
-Coordinate the Training materials that are needed for the Parenting Classes that are ongoing throughout the county.
-Maintains lists for all Donation Projects of Donors and works closely with the Program to maintain all Projects, Reports and Imagenet information for tracking purposes.
+- 1 Volunteer Services Coordinator coordinates special projects, donated goods, provides outreach, targets culturally diverse populations trains and mentors volunteers, and is billingual. - 2 Office Assistants, who answer phones; send out mailers for Support Groups, EES Classes, and Parent Trainings; coordinate the training materials that are needed for the Parenting Classes that are ongoing throughout the county; maintain lists for all Donation Projects of Donors; and work closely with the Program to maintain all Projects, Reports, and Imagenet information for tracking purposes.